What Is Business Process Automation?

 The possibilities are endless.
 And if you run out of ideas, we have a collection of use cases that highlight the latest trends and inspire new ideas and uses for automation technology, the integration of Application Programming Interfaces (APIs), and other automated software tools.

 If you're hesitant about Robotic Process Automation and automated workflows, don't worry.
 Research from Forrester in 2018 suggested that 22% of all businesses still hadn't adopted business process automation, so it's not too late.
 The best time to get started with BPA was yesterday.
-The next best time to get started is today.
+The next best time to get started is today, with our new Pathfinder program.

 What can business process automation do for me?